deis/workflow/src/index.md

 routing, aggregating logs, and sharing applications with teams.
 All of this is exposed through a simple REST API and command line interface.

+Please note that this documentation is for Deis Workflow (v2).
+For v1 documentation visit <http://docs.deis.io/en/latest/>.

 ## Getting Started

 To get started with Workflow, follow our [Quick Start][quickstart] guide.